ematysek/AddressBookProject/Readme.txt

-Still need to add File and Edit menu buttons.
++Still need to add File and Edit menu buttons.

-also look up how to close connections as program is exiting
++also look up how to close connections as program is exiting

 Documentation!